usnistgov/MUD-PD/README.md

    ```

 4. TkInter for Python3 (may already be installed)
-   * macOS: iunstructions can be found at python.org/downloads/mac/tcltk/
+   * macOS: instructions can be found at https://python.org/downloads/mac/tcltk/

-   * Linux
+   * Linux:
    ```sh
    shell> sudo apt-get install python3-tk
    ```